 Hiding Content on Mobile

-You can hide any content block on mobile by selecting it and scrolling to the bottom of content properties and toggling on the Hide on mobile option.
+You can hide any content block (text, button etc) on mobile by selecting it and scrolling to the bottom of content attributes and toggling on the Hide on mobile option.
 You can do that same thing with entire rows of content.

 You can check the result of turning this property on for a specific content block by going into the Preview and selecting the Mobile view.
 You will see that as you toggle between Desktop and Mobile the content blocks for which "Hide on mobile" has been turned on will not be shown.